Changes to the volunteering process at Glenelg Primary School

 Anthony Fischer at:- Anthony.Fischer182@schools.sa.edu.au

 Once Trea or Anthony enter those 6 pieces of information for you, you’ll get an e-mail asking you to continue the process yourself online.
 Once you complete your sections and submit the DCSI application, most applications take 3 to 5 weeks, although occasionally they can take less or more time than that.
 There is no cost to volunteers for a Volunteer DCSI clearance check..

 Step 5: If you would prefer to complete the Responding to Abuse and Neglect Education and Care

 (RAN-EC) course for volunteers online, please go to the Department of Education website at https://www.education.sa.gov.au/working-us/responding-abuse-and-neglect-training/ran-ec-courses-volunteers

 If you would prefer to complete the Responding to Abuse and Neglect Education and Care

 (RAN-EC) course for volunteers in person at GPS, details about the next course are in the Courses at GPS section, below.

 Step 6: Various role descriptions for volunteers are available below, at the Downloads section.
-There are also paper copies available at the Front Office.
+There is also a display on a display board in the corridor of the main building and paper copies are also available at the Front Office.